suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 contains the CEK encrypted with the KEKs appropriate for the recipient.
 In short, KEK_1(R1, S),..., KEK_n(Rn, S), ENC(CEK, KEK_i) for i=1 to n, and ENC(firmware,CEK).
-The benefit of this approach is that the firmware image is encrypted only once with a CEK while there is no sharing of the KEK accross recipients.
+The benefit of this approach is that the firmware image is encrypted only once with a CEK while there is no sharing of the KEK across recipients.
 Hence, authorized recipients still use their individual KEKs to decrypt the CEK and to subsequently obtain the plaintext firmware.